Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Discussion

-The results are collected in Fig.~\ref{fig:mkn_example}, where we show peak times and peak magnitudes for the $g$,$z$, and $K_s$ filters.
+The results are collected in Fig.~\ref{fig:mkn_example}, where we show peak times and peak magnitudes for the $g$, $z$, and $K_s$ filters.
 In the one component case (left panels), we find that the peak times are reproduced on average within ${\sim}0.2$~days in the $g$ an $z$ bands, and within ${\sim}0.5$~days in $K_s$ band.
 The latter is systematically underestimated.
 The highly asymmetric binary $q=1.8$ and BLh EOS shows overall the largest deviations.
 Peak magnitudes in the three bands computed with the fitting formulae differ by ${\sim}0.5$~mag from the NR informed ones, reaching ${\sim}1$~mag in the $g$ band.
 In the two component case (right panels) the peak times in the $K_s$ band based on the best fitting formulae are more uncertain and amount to ${\sim}2$~days.
 The peak magnitude show deviations of ${\sim}\pm0.5$~mag in $z$ and $K_s$ bands.
-The reason why the peak magnitudes are more uncertain in the one component case lies in the geometrical effects that are inherited in kilonova models from the numerical relativity data, but are not accounted for when using the fits.
-While the precise details and origin of these differences can be related to the specific light curve model employed here, this example indicates the minimum systematic variation to be expected in the light curve predictions when using the best fitting formulae.
+The reason why the peak magnitudes are more uncertain in the one component case lies in the complex geometry that are inherited in kilonova models from the numerical relativity data, but is not sufficiency well captured by the single parameter, mass-averaged RMS half opening angle, considered here.
+While the precise details and origin of these differences can be related to the specific light curve model employed here, this example indicates the minimum systematic variation is to be expected in the light curve predictions when using our recommended fitting formula.